September 9th, 2026

 Join us on Fetal Alcohol Spectrum Disorders Awareness Day as we shine a light on the impact of prenatal alcohol exposure.
 This day focuses on education, understanding, and support for individuals and families affected by FASD.
 It's an opportunity to spread awareness about prevention and the lifelong challenges faced by those on the spectrum.
 By sharing knowledge and compassion, we aim to create a supportive environment that empowers everyone.
 Together, let's toast (with water) to awareness and positive change!

-Written by: Oliver Wren Oliver Wren - (updated: October 8th, 2024 at 5:28PM)
+Written by: Oliver Wren Oliver Wren - (updated: September 2nd, 2025 at 6:39AM)

-Raising Awareness, Changing Lives
+Raising Awareness, Transforming Lives

 The Impact of Prenatal Alcohol Exposure

-Breaking the Silence, Building Support
+Breaking the Silence, Cultivating Support

 A Future of Possibilities

-Will You Join the Movement?
+Will You Be Part of the Movement?

 Timeline